WasseemN/Homework_week_12/README.md

 #
 * Machine Learning Model 2 <mark>RandomOverSampling</mark>:
-  * Model 2 uses the `RandomOverSampling()` function to increase the samples of the underdog resulting in a balanced split of the target.
+  * Model 2 uses the `RandomOverSampling()` function to increase the samples of the minority resulting in a balanced split of the target.

 ```
 Balanced Accuracy Score = 0.9936781215845847